rennschnecke123/symbolizer/README.md

 And last but not least the rebuild mode is to get real data to the source again.
 This is just because you want to have real files there real - not just links.
-Or you have to do some work, replacements ... on the raid so this is a possible way to move the data back.
+Or you have to do some work, replacements ... on the raid so this is a possible way to copy the data back.
 Perhaps temporary.